kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-domain-specific-chatgpt.md

 This is just one attention layer.
 Transformers stack many of these layers.
 So `new_was` from layer 1 becomes the input embedding for layer 2, gets transformed into Q/K/V again, attends again, and produces an even more refined representation.
 By the final layer, "was" might encode something very rich — subject, tense, surrounding clause structure, etc.

+> An attention head is one independent attention pass with its own learned projections.
+Each head runs its attention pass independently.
+Then the outputs of all the heads get concatenated and passed through a final linear layer that mixes them back into one full-size vector.

+When generating token N+1: The model only computes Q, K, V for the new token.
+It reuses the already-stored K and V vectors for tokens 1 through N from the cache.
+This is called the **KV cache**.
+It saves the model from recomputing the whole prompt every time it adds a token.
+(Also see [Prompt caching](https://kexizeroing.github.io/post/guide-to-prompt-engineering/#what-is-prompt-caching))

 ## Storing embeddings in Postgres with pgvector

 How can I retrieve K nearest embedding vectors quickly?
 For searching over many vectors quickly, we recommend using a vector database.